 Real estate asset protection strategies.
 How to protect your home and investment property.
 Described below is an asset protection strategy for real estate.
 As you will see, each element of the plan protects your assets, provides privacy and/or is a deterrent for a legal opponent.
 In addition, we have viable strategies on this website that secure liquid assets.
 Please watch the video below and then read the description of each of the strategies.

-Real Estate Asset Protection for Personal Residence and Income Properties – From our affiliated brand, Companies Incorporated
+Video: Real Estate Asset Protection for Personal Residence and Income Properties – From our affiliated brand, Companies Incorporated

-The first element of this asset protection strategy is a Land Trust that holds the property.
-The first thing you gain here is privacy, the property is titled to a trust, not you.
+Again, the first thing you gain here is privacy.
+That is, the property is titled to a trust, not you.
 Why do we do this?
 Here is the answer.
 Before a law firm makes a plan to pursue an individual, they usually run an asset check to see what is within reach.
 This is as simple as searching public records to see what you own.
-Thus, with your property titled to a trust, it won’t come up in a routine asset search.
+Thus, with your property titled to properly drafted land trusts, your name won’t come up in a routine asset search.

-In general, you want to limit the amount of equity per legal entity to around $200,000.
+In general, you may want to limit the amount of equity per legal entity to around $200,000 or so.
 Typically, we will put each investment property into a separate land trust.
 Then, a separate LLC owns each land trust.
 The land trust gives privacy of ownership.
 The LLC provides asset protection.
 When someone sues LLC owners personally, there are provisions to prevent creditors from taking the LLC or anything inside of it.
 The LLC also acts as a lawsuit shield.
 When someone gets hurt on the property and sues for more than your insurance covers, it can keep the lawsuit within the LLC and away from you, personally.

 The Garn St. Germain Depository Institutions Act of 1982 says, in short, that you can transfer one to four dwelling units into a trust without the bank calling the loan due.
 There are a few more details but we have never seen a lender invoke the due-on-sale clause when someone has placed a house into one of our land trusts.
 So if you have a personal residence, four rental homes and three fourplexes, each can go into separate land trusts.
 If you read the above law, you will see that you do not need to get permission from the lender to do so.
 It is recommended that you advise your insurance company.